clh910936/slogo/doc/DESIGN_PLAN.md

     /**
      * part of TurtleView class.
-     * updates the turtle based on changes made to the TurtleModel */ public void updateTurtle();
+     * updates the turtle based on changes made to the TurtleModel
+     * triggered by backend, using a listener event? (maybe need an external component) */ public void updateTurtle();

     /**
      * part of the HistoryView class.
-     * updates the history based on the changes made to the HistoryModel */ public void updateHistory();
+     * updates the history based on the changes made to the HistoryModel
+     * triggered by backend, using a listener event? (maybe need an external component) */ public void updateHistory();

     /**
      * part of the VariableView class.
-     * updates the variables based on the changes made to the VariablesModel */ public void updateVariables();
+     * updates the variables based on the changes made to the VariablesModel
+     * triggered by backend, using a listener event? (maybe need an external component) */ public void updateVariables();